-For people who are starting out at this, it is all confusing.
+For people who are starting out with websites, it is all confusing.
+There are so many options and new words.
 So here's an attempt to help you make sense of what you have gotten into.

 There are two distinct parts of having a website - domain registration and hosting.
 They can be ordered through different companies, but (trust me on this) it makes life much easier if you have it all through the same place.